getsentry/sentry-docs/src/collections/_documentation/product/quotas.md

 ### How does spike protection help? {#how-does-spike-protection-help}

-Because Sentry bills on monthly event volume, spikes can easily consume your Sentry capacity for the rest of the month.
-If it really is a spike (**large** and **temporary** increase in event volume), spike protection drops the vast majority of events during the spike and conserves your capacity.
+Because Sentry bills on monthly event volume, spikes can consume your Sentry capacity for the rest of the month.
+If it really is a spike (**large** and **temporary** increase in event volume), spike protection drops events during the spike to try and conserve your capacity.
+We also send an email notification to the Owner when spike protection is activated.

 ### Controlling Volume